The 30% ruling for your foreign employees in the Netherlands

 Choose to reimburse the costs or pay a tax-free percentage

-As the employer of employees from abroad, you can choose between reimbursing the actual extraterritorial costs tax-free, or applying for the tax-free payment over a percentage of your employee’s wages.
+As the employer of highly skilled employees, you can choose between reimbursing the actual extraterritorial costs tax-free, or applying for the tax-free payment over a percentage of your employee’s wages.
 You choose every year, for 5 years, when you file your tax return in the first payroll period of the year.

-If you hired a foreign employee before 1 January 2024, you could choose to pay them 30% of their salary tax-free for 5 years, or reimburse them.
+If you started using the 30% facility before 1 January 2024, you could choose to pay them 30% of their salary tax-free for 5 years, or reimburse them.

 The Dutch government wants to limit the 30% ruling.
 These are the changes in 2024 and 2025:

-Employees who apply in 2024 for the 30% facility, will not receive this full advantage for 5 years.
+Employees for whom you apply for the 30% facility in 2024 will not receive this full advantage for 5 years.
 Instead, it will be reduced in 3 steps:

 From 1 January 2024, you may only apply the 30% ruling over a maximum amount.
 This is the so-called maximum remuneration (Balkenende-norm in Dutch) set in the Standard for Remuneration Act (Wet Normering Topinkomens).
 The amount is set every year.